-As a manager of candidates, there may be a need for an assessor to engage with their employees, however, they must remain within the requirements listed in sections 6.1 and 6.2 below.
+As a line manager of a candidate applying for membership, there may be a need for an assessor to engage with their employees, however, they must remain within the requirements listed in sections 7.1 and 7.2 below.
 Assessors are sometimes invited by the Membership Team to take part in membership related events.
 This is perfectly acceptable as long as assessors comply with the requirements set out below.

-The types of advice listed in sections 6.1 and 6.2 should provide clarity to assessors on managing relationships with candidates and understanding of what constitutes appropriate involvement.
+The types of advice listed in sections 7.1 and 7.2 should provide clarity to assessors on managing relationships with candidates and understanding of what constitutes appropriate involvement.
 Ultimately, assessors should remain impartial and objective at all times.

-While assessors are not able to be mentors, they are able to sponsor and corroborate membership applications.
+While assessors are not able to be mentors, they are able to sponsor and corroborate membership applications to guidance, attend a membership related event).

-6.1 Types of advice assessors can provide
+7.1 Types of advice assessors can provide

-- Offer general advice on the assessment processes. - Give general advice on what makes a good submission. - Give candidates career advice if requested. - Discuss the competencies and how these can be demonstrated generally. - Give examples of common mistakes that candidates make. - Encourage candidates to use support structures that are available to them (e.g. refer to guidance, attend a membership related event).
+- Offer general advice on the assessment processes. - Give general advice on what makes a good submission. - Give candidates career advice if requested. - Discuss the competencies and how these can be demonstrated generally. - Give examples of common mistakes that candidates make. - Encourage candidates to use support structures that are available to them (e.g. refer

-6.2 Types of advice assessors cannot provide
+7.2 Types of advice assessors cannot provide